A History of LGBTQIA+ and Pride Month Marketing

 Photo: Oliviero Toscani

-As non-heteronormative relationships were still considered taboo and shameful, Benetton’s stance for a love that transcends gender, ethnicity and societal norms is very groundbreaking and beautiful, all at once.
+As non-heteronormative relationships were still considered taboo and shameful, Benetton’s stance for a love that transcends gender, ethnicity, and societal norms is very groundbreaking and beautiful, all at once.

 Subaru